Youth Internships and Job Shadows

 Youth job shadows and internships require on-site supervision by an ISU faculty or professional and scientific (P&S) staff member, and are subject to the Children in the Workplace policy if more than incidental or intermittent and not part of a registered youth activity, program or camp.
 Review the policy for activities covered by the policy and related requirements.

-- Complete and submit the Internship Program Request/Approval Form (at least four weeks before start date, if not already an approved program)
+- If you are registering a youth internship, you must also complete and submit a Internship Program Request/Approval Form through the Office of the Senior Vice President and Provost (at least four weeks before start date, if not already an approved program).

-- Office of Risk Management staff will work with supervisors to complete required background checks and participation agreements.
+- Office of Risk Management staff will work with supervisors and those who will be interacting with the youth intern(s)/job shadow participant(s) to complete required background checks and Child Abuse Awareness and Prevention Training.